slatedocs/slate/source/includes/_endpoints.md

 // Go example coming soon
 ```

-*Debits a specified account and issues tokens to the address belonging to the requested handle*
+*Debits a specified account and issues tokens to the address belonging to the requested handle.*

 The /issue_sila endpoint starts the debit of a user's linked bank account; once that monetary transaction has officially settled, a process that takes about two business days to complete, the handle's blockchain address will be issued SILA tokens.